adenger/subpred4/reports/02_ml_models_graph/report.md

     - Actual fix: Create flowchart of dataset creation to check how hard it is to redo the dataset creation pipeline in a simpler way.
 - extract eval scores for train and test, put them into table
   - together with sample counts, dataset name, substrates
+- class for creating go-slims would make things easier
+- pipeline is not deterministic
+  - only changes sometimes
+  - tested: saving sequence dataset and comparing to new one, no difference.

 ## Test cases